Study

 and all their flock is scattered.

-a great commotion from the land of the north
+a great commotion from the land of the north!

-a lair of jackals.
+a haunt of jackals.

-not in your anger, or you will bring me to nothing.
+or you will reduce me to nothing.

-for they have devoured Jacob;
+For they have devoured Jacob;

-they have devoured him and consumed him,
+they have devoured him completely

 The Prophet here no doubt speaks in the name of the whole people; for he saw that no one was moved by threatenings, though very grievous and severe; and this mode of speaking must be sufficiently known to us, for it is commonly used by all the prophets.
 They first, addressed the people; but when they saw that they produced no effect, in order to shew their indignation, they speak of themselves as in the presence of God: thus they rebuked the hardness and torpidity of men.
 So now does Jeremiah speak, Woe to me for my bruising!
 He did not grieve on his own account; but, as I have said, he represents the grief which the whole people ought to have felt, which yet they did not feel at all.
 As then they were so stupid, and proudly derided God and his threatenings, the Prophet shews to them, as it were in a mirror, what grievous and bitter lamentation awaited them.